For the whole family

 < College and university students, and professionals >

 The Château de Maisonneuve’s tour experience is an excellent opportunity to improve your knowledge of French.
-As you wind your way through the various rooms in the sumptuous houses of the twin brothers Oscar and Marius Dufresne, you can witness the daily lives of these two members of the francophone middle class, who left their mark on the development of Montréal.
-You can also explore some of the cultural issues associated with the French character of the metropole in the previous century.
+As you wind your way through the various rooms in the sumptuous twin houses of the brothers Oscar and Marius Dufresne, you can witness the daily lives of these two members of the francophone middle class, who left their mark on the development of Montréal.
+You can also explore some of the cultural issues associated with the French characterization of the metropole in the previous century.

 < New arrivals, welcoming classes and francization community groups >